Chinese Democracy Tour: 2006/2007 World Tour

 The Chinese Democracy Tour 2006 was a concert tour by Guns N' Roses promoting their upcoming album Chinese Democracy.
 It started in May 2006 when the band launched a European tour, headlining both the Download Festival and Rock in Rio Lisboa.
 Four warm-up shows preceded the tour at Hammerstein Ballroom in New York City, and became the band's first live concert dates since the short 2002 tour.
-The shows also marked the debut of virtuoso fusion guitarist and composer Ron Thal (a.k.a.
-Bumblefoot) on lead guitar, replacing Buckethead.
+The shows also marked the debut of virtuoso fusion guitarist and composer Ron "Bumblefoot" Thal on lead guitar, replacing Buckethead.
 During the course of this tour, the band's former rhythm guitarist Izzy Stradlin and Sebastian Bach made frequent guest appearances.
 The European dates played to over 700,000 people during 32 shows in 18 countries.

 Set list

 The band brought You're Crazy, Used to Love Her and Down On The Farm for some dates.
 Better, I.R.S. and There Was a Time made their live-debut reinforcing rumors about a Chinese Democracy release in 2006.